FAQs

 3. If using a work-issued device, ensure you’re disconnected from the VPN, or try opening the browser in “incognito” Firewall security placed on a work-issued device can also prevent you from logging into the virtual course.
 We recommend using a personal device when possible.

 We strongly recommend using Google Chrome or Mozilla Firefox.
 Internet Explorer is not a supported browser.
 If you are using the Safari browser, you will need to turn off the cross-site tracking feature.
 Here’s how to do this: Open Safari, then click Safari > Preferences in the menu bar.
-Uncheck the top option, “Prevent cross-site tracking,” and you’re done.
+Uncheck the top option, “Prevent cross-site tracking,” and you are done.

 Why are the sessions buffering, freezing, or overall running slow?